Connaught Rangers: New Armies

+Officers of the 5th (Service) Battalion, Connaught Rangers, at Gallipoli, 1915.

 The 5th (Service) Battalion, which was formed in Dublin in August 1914, landed at Anzac Cove in Gallipoli in August 1915 as part of the 29th Brigade in the 10th (Irish) Division but moved to Salonika in September 1915 for service on the Macedonian front and then transferred to Egypt for service in Palestine in September 1917 before landing at Marseilles in June 1918 for service on the Western Front.

 The 6th (Service) Battalion, which was formed in County Cork in September 1914 though largely recruited in west Belfast, landed at Le Havre as part of the 47th Brigade in the 16th (Irish) Division in December 1915 for service on the Western Front.
 In just over a week's fighting in the Battle of the Somme in September 1916, the 6th Battalion lost 23 officers and 407 other ranks.
 On 21 March 1918, the same Battalion was "practically annihilated" during the German spring offensive breakthrough.
 In one week the battalion lost "22 officers and 618 other ranks".
 As a result of these heavy losses, the survivors were transferred into the 2nd Battalion, the Leinster Regiment.